Nynir/Nynir/README.md

-InfoSec analyst.
-Hobbyist programmer.
+# InfoSec Analyst / Engineer.
+Hobbyist Programmer.

+I plan to add more tools that I think may be useful to my repositories, as well as different experiments I've undertaken for fun/exposure.

-Some other personal projects undertaken for the fun of it (not on GitHub):
+### Some other personal projects undertaken for the fun of it (not on GitHub):
 - Cross-platform certificate based SSH + VNC between iOS, Windows, and Linux (also OPVN)
 - VPN jump server
 - Vulnerability scanning with open source tools
-- Server administration (Java, vSphere, AWS S2)
+- Server administration (Java, vSphere, various AWS, various Azure, Ubuntu, CentOS)
-- Several video games and game modes created in Java
+- Several video games and game mods created in Java